SAIL-GuoLab/DeepContrast_Demo/README.md

 *More detailed descriptions can be found in the respective folders.*

 ## Preparing the Anaconda Environment to Execute the Code.
-You can use the following commands to prepare the anaconda environment.
+You can either create an anaconda environment from the ./Environment_setup/DeepContrast.yml file or use the following commands to prepare the environment.
 If you don't have anaconda installed, you can refer to detailed instructions at "./Environment_setup/".
 ```
 conda create -n DeepContrast